For your Home

 If there are high numbers of wasps or bees in your yard or garden, it is likely there is a nest nearby.

-If you're unsure who do you call for wasp infestation help, reaching out to a professional pest control service is highly recommended for safe and effective removal.
+If you're unsure who to call for a wasp infestation, reaching out to a professional pest control service is highly recommended for safe and effective removal.

 Ehrlich offers professional service for wasp nest removal and advice on how to get rid of wasps, hornets & bees.